Portal Administration for Mac

 Introduction

-This topic describes several key areas of the Admin Portal that can be used to manage Mac Settings and Sub Settings.
+This topic documents configuration parameters in the Admin Portal that can be used to manage Mac Settings and Sub Settings.

-Fields that can be set and/or configured in the portal are presented in tables, with each table showing:
+Fields that can be set/configured in the portal are presented in tables, with each table showing:

 • Setting - the name of the field that controls the setting